-How to Measure the Success of a Wellness Program, According to A Global Wellbeing Expert
+Measure the Success of Your Corporate Wellbeing Program: Tips From a Global Expert

 February 24, 2020 / Employee Wellbeing Best Practices

 The most successful corporate wellbeing programs are flexible and adaptable.
 They are carefully designed to meet the needs of an organization and can (and should!) change over time.

 What does this mean for reporting?
 Well, in some cases, it means you’re not comparing apples to apples or the same data sets year over year.
 It could also mean that your definition of success might change along with your program.

 That’s why it’s essential to establish best practices for measuring the success of a wellbeing program right from the beginning.
 A flexible framework provides room to grow and accommodates changing health needs in your population.
 When you set this up from the get-go, it’s easier to determine meaningful benchmarks and report on your program’s success year after year.

 To help us define these best practices, we called in an expert.
 Virginia Peddicord, Director of Global Employee Population Health at Merck, knows more than a thing or two about measuring the success of a wellbeing program.
 She’s made Merck’s wellness program a key part of LIVE IT — their signature culture of wellbeing.
 Their program spans over 35,000 employees located across the world.

 During a recent webinar, we had the opportunity to pick Peddicord’s brain.
 Read on for expert advice on how to measure the success of an employee wellbeing program.

 How do you begin measuring a corporate wellbeing program?
 Well, you might want to start with what you’re able to measure.